What are the prerequisites for admission to US universities?

 What is an early application and early decision?

 An ‘early application’ is if you send your application in September or October, before the usual university deadlines.
 An ‘early decision’ is when you receive admission from a college well in advance of their usual notification timeline.
-Early applications increase your chances of getting a good college as well as getting financial aid.
+Early applications increase your chances of getting admission to a good college as well as obtaining financial aid.
 However, once you accept an ‘early decision’ admission, you cannot accept admits from any other college later on.

 Is taking the TOEFL/IELTS compulsory for getting admission to a Bachelor’s degree in the US?